-Wouldn’t you like to be one of those people who somehow manage to complete an entire day’s work in a matter of hours?
+Wouldn’t you like to be one of those people who somehow manages to complete an entire day’s work in a matter of hours?

 Everyone works at their own pace.
 But there are habits that productive people share that can help you make a dent in your own progress.

-If you wish to be as productive as possible, here are some of the most helpful habits that highly productive people possess.
+If you wish to be as productive as possible, here are some of the most useful habits that will help you learn how to boost productivity.

-Like we mentioned before, prioritizing your tasks and to-do lists can help you stay on track of your duties.
+Like we mentioned before, prioritizing your tasks and to-do lists can help you stay on track with your duties.

-Spend a couple of minutes in your day to decide what MUST get done by the end of your day and what you can do another time.
+Spend a couple of minutes in your day to decide what MUST get done by the end of the day and which tasks can wait for another time.